computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/YoutubeOrNetflix/readme.md

     - Read traffic for thumbnails will be very large compared to videos.
 Users will be watching one video at a time, but may be looking at a page with around 20 thumbnails of other videos.
   - Disk based storage would not be acceptable due to requiring large number of seeks on different disk locations, given large numbers of files, which is slow and will result in large latencies.
   - Bigtable is a reasonable choice as
-    - it combines multiple files into one block to store on disk
+    - It combines multiple files into one block to store on disk.
-    - is efficient in reading small amount of data.
+    - It is efficient in reading small amount of data.
   - Hot thumbnails can be kept in cache for improving latencies.
 - Video uploads
   - Given that videos can be quite big, if while uploading connection is lost, resuming from the same point should be supported.